05/23/2012

 1.)
 Download and Install the Windows 7 USB download tool which you can find here.

 2.)
-If you don’t currently have an file available of you can learn how to create one using ISO Recorder or Infra Recorder and be sure to save it to the desktop.
+If you don’t currently have an ISO file available of Windows 7 you can learn how to create one using ISO Recorder or Infra Recorder and be sure to save it to the desktop.

 3.)
 Open up the Windows 7 USB download tool, click brows and then select where your ISO file is and then click next.